kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ```

 ### 2. training the model
-I used Keras to build deep neural networks.
-To train the model, please place collected data under ./data/ directory and ./data/driving_log.csv should exist.
-Then train the model by executing
+Tensorflow and Keras platforms are used to build deep neural networks.
+The training data are needed to be download manually or be collected by the car simulator.
+The collected driving data are put under ./data/ directory and ./data/driving_log.csv should exist.
+The model is started to train by executing
 ```sh
 $ python model.py
 ```

-### 3. car self-driving automatically
+### 3. drive a autonomous car by the model
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+The car can be driven autonomously around the track in the car simulator by executing
 ```sh
 $ python drive.py model.h5
 ```

-## Camera View and Perspective Model
+## Computer Graphics Model for Camera View

-### 1. perspective view parameter assumption
+### 1. assumptions for perspective view parameters
-Car simulator will record three camera veiws: center, left, and right views, in the training mode.
-But only center view is given in autonomous driving mode.
-We can extend our training sets by transforming left and right views to center view based on perspective projection calculation.
-However, we don't exactly know the camera positions and projection matrix so we must do some assumptiona and use some trick to estimate these parameters and transformation formula.
+The car simulators record three camera veiws: center, left, and right views, in the training mode.
+Only the center view is given in autonomous driving mode.
+We can extend our training sets by transforming left and right views to center view based on perspective projection modification.
+But we don't have the exact camera positions and projection matrix of them.
+We made some assumptions and adopted some tricks to estimate these parameters and projection formula.

-We used the bridge landscape shown in the following because this bridge edges are parallel straigt lines.
-We assume the car width is average width 1.9M.
-Comparing to car width, we can estimate the bridge width is about 7.6M.
-We can assume the center camera is positioned at the center of the car.
-The left and right cameras should be on the side of the car.
-Here, we asumme the left and right cameras are aparted from the center camera from 0.9M, roughlt the half width of car width.
-The height of camera should be roughly the same as our eyes's height in driving.
-We assume the camera height is about 1.5M.
+The bridge landscape shown in the following were used because they are parallel straigt lines in the scene.
+Th car width is assumed as the average width 1.9 meters.
+Comparing to the car width, the bridge width is estimated about 7.6 meters.
+The center camera is assumed to position at the center of the car.
+The left and right cameras are on the side of the car and assumed to be aparted from the center camera from 0.9 meters.
+The height of camera is roughly the same as our eyes's height in driving, about 1.5 meter.

 <img src="./examples/car_bridge.png" width="480" alt="car bridge" />

-Based on these parameters assumption, we can project the road view onto the camera screen shown in the following.
-We let the y-position of the camera be zero for convenience.
-So the road is on the plane at y = -1.5M.
-We also let the x-position of the center camera be zero so the x-poistion of the left camera and right camera are -0.9M and 0.9M, respectively.
+Based on these assumption, the road views are projected onto the camera screen illustrated in the following.
+The y-positions of the camera are set to be zero for convenience.
+Therefore, the road is on the plane at y = -1.5 meter.
+The x-position of the center camera is set to be zero, and the x-poistions of the left camera and right camera are -0.9 meter and 0.9 meter, respectively.

 <img src="./examples/car3dview2.png" width="480" alt="car 3d view" />

-Car simulator records camera views shown in the following.
-The cross of two red lines are vanishing point of parallel lines.
-They are all vanished at the same point, say (150, 60) in the captured images, in all three views.
-The scene above it (blue line) is assumed at infinity or sky which we are not interested.
-The scene below the blue line is assumed on the same road plane, say y = -1.5M.
-The assumption may introduce some mapping distorion but it should not affect our training a lot.
+The center, left and right camera views recorded by the car simulator are shown in the following.
+The cross of two red lines are the vanishing point of parallel lines.
+They are all vanished at the same point, say (160, 60) in all our captured images.
+The scene above the blue line is infinity or sky which we are not interested for car driving.
+The scene below the blue line is the road and assumed at the same plane, say y = -1.5 meter.
+The assumption may introduce some distorion but it works in most cases.

 <table border="1">
 <tr>